Tuning, Repairs, Regulating, Refurbishing

 Having played the piano since third grade, I feel that I can relate to what you the customer might be looking for when it comes to improving the touch and sound of your instrument.
 It might be something as simple as tuning, or maybe something more, such as regulating the action or voicing the piano.
 Whatever it is, working together, we can improve your instrument until it provides you with the kind of satisfaction you're looking for.

-After forty three years of working on pianos, I still enjoy what I do.
+After forty four years of working on pianos, I still enjoy what I do.
 Let me put my knowledge to work for you.
 Thank you.

 David The Piano Tuner